 risk of transplant rejection.
 Partial thickness and single layer

 transplants are gaining favour due to their decreased risk of graft

 Corneal crosslinking can also be used in combination with other technologies, in order to improve the vision more rapidly.
-Tiny plastic inserts known as Intacs can be surgically implanted within the cornea, and have been shown to work well alongside crosslinking.
+Tiny inserts can be surgically implanted within the cornea (CAIRS), and have been shown to work well alongside crosslinking.
 Surface laser vision correction guided by corneal topography has also proven to be a useful technology.
 Similarly the use of microwave energy to flatten the cornea has been developed however is yet to be practised in mainstream keratoconus management.